 Since the cost of transitioning to a more “organic” lifestyle tends to be small, there’s usually no reason not to make the leap…

-- Avoid taking antibiotics and other damaging drugs unless absolutely necessary.
+- Avoid using antibiotics and other pharmaceutical drugs unless you have to.

-- Choose “natural” beauty and cleaning products from reputable brands.
+- Seek out non-toxic, “natural” beauty and cleaning products from reputable brands.

 - Seek out a high-quality source of drinking water, and avoid plastic bottles if possible.

-- Don’t base your diet on foods found in containers that can leach potentially harmful compounds.
+- Restrict your consumption of foods that come in containers that leach potentially harmful compounds.

 - Reduce your use of cosmetic products.